What is the difference between Counselling and Psychotherapy?

 Counselling is a short term, time limited therapy that concentrates on specific issues with a duration that can be from two or three sessions to a

 possible twenty sessions depending on circumstance.

-Psychotherapy is a long term open ended therapy used with deeper issue.
+Psychotherapy is a long term open ended therapy used with deeper issues.

-The counselling approach I use is Cognitive Behavioural Therapy (CBT).
-CBT is a psychological treatment that helps in disputing peoples negative beliefs by challenging their thoughts,
+The counselling approach I use is Cognitive Behavioural Therapy (CBT) which is a psychological treatment that helps in disputing peoples negative beliefs by challenging their thoughts,

 feelings and behaviour.

 The initial consultation is used to assess your suitability to proceed with therapy.
-CBT can be challenging, its a collaborative process so we will work together to:
+CBT is a collaborative process so we will work together to:

 Identify problem areas